Dream Lands Design

 Once the HVAC maintenance team patches up any leaks in your system, you should proceed with recharging your HVAC system.

-At this point of the repair process, you should determine the kind of refrigerant your AC system uses.
+At this point in the repair process, you should determine the kind of refrigerant your AC system uses.
 If it’s a newer HVAC, it likely uses Freon or R-410A as a refrigerant.

 Run Tests after Repairing Leaks and Refilling Refrigerant